Part of the Security audit

 The bottom line

-Unsafe target blank links let external pages redirect your site to phishing pages.
-The fix is a single HTML attribute on each external link.
-Add rel="noopener" to every link with target="_blank" and run a scan to confirm they are all covered.
+Unsafe target blank links let outside pages redirect your site to phishing pages.
+The fix is a single HTML attribute on each outside link.
+Add rel="noopener" to each link with target="_blank" and run a scan to confirm they are all covered.

 Example findings from a scan